-Some types of property for which a foreign person must seek approval to purchase:
+Some types of properties for which a foreign person must seek approval to purchase:

 A terrace house is a dwelling house with its own land title that forms part of a row of at least 3 dwelling houses abutting the common boundary party walls.